Earle Page College: College infrastructure

-The college is made up of 4 blocks, A, B, C & D blocks, with a total 10 floors.
+The college is made up of 5 blocks, each block being numbered from 1 to 5, with a total 15 floors.
 There is a Bot, Mid & Top floor on each block.
-There is not Bot B however, as this space is taken up by the laundries and other facilities.
-Bot D and Mid D are combined into one conglomerate floor known as MOD (Middle Od D).
+There is not Bot 3 or Bot 1 however, as this space is taken up by the laundries and other facilities.
 Each floor has its own bathrooms.
 Attached to the blocks include 2 laundries and drying rooms, an I.T. room, a gallery, a library, an exercise room and 2 music rooms.
-The college also has a dining hall, with a capacity for around 400, a BBQ area, a Junior Common Room, a Senior Common Room and a college shop run by students of the college.
+The college also has a dining hall, with a capacity for around 400, a BBQ area, a Junior Common Room and a Senior Common Room.

-When women were allowed into Page, all bathroom troughs were to be filled in, however, the men of Top D protested and placed their mattresses over the door to the bathroom, preventing the work from being completed.
+When women were allowed into Page, all bathroom troughs were to be filled in, however, the men of Top 5 (previously known as Top D) protested and placed their mattresses over the door to the bathroom, preventing the work from being completed.
 This is the last physical attribute of the college's all male heritage.